zohaibwarraich1/spring_boot_bank/cicd.md

     ![Login diagram](images/flow.png)
 #### Creating CICD pipeline

-1. #### Install Jenkins and and acess on port 8080.
-Login and install Suggested Plugins.
+1. #### Install Jenkins and access on port 8080
     ```bash
     http://<Instance_IP>:8080
     ```
+    Login and install Suggested Plugins.

 2. #### Jenkins Configuration.
     - SetUp Agent
         - Agents are used for distribute the builds in parallel execution